carlos-gutier/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ## Assignment

-1) Create your own `lambdata-carlos-gutier` package, as shown in lecture
+1) Create your own `lambdata-carlosgutier` package, as shown in lecture
 2) Implement at least 2 of the following "helper" utility functions:
   - Check a dataframe for nulls, print/report them in a nice "pretty" format
   - Report a confusion matrix, with labels for easier interpretation